surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ```
 ## Calculate on Raw functionality

-If calculate raw is enabled even after grouping the calculation is applied to each and every record and displays the final result.
-If disabled the calculation will be done after the grouping.
+By enabling calculate on raw function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.
 ```
 ${ROOT.BI_ORDERS.sum_AMOUNT}+2
 ```